 Here is a recent set of character sketches I did last year after a few bottles of wine shared with a few curious friends about my mice pals' appearances (please note that I have no character sketch aspirations or dexterity):

+I couldn't tell you around what ages Lady-Mouse and Tom and I were thick as thieves, but I can almost guarantee it may have lasted a little long by normal standards.
+While at some point I began to understand that my imaginary friends were in fact not real, it didn't mean I didn't still enjoy their company.
 As a "grown-up" (once again, intentional quotations), I acknowledge the kind of crazy-person stigma that comes with having imaginary friends.
 However, I think we all still have some kind of little Lady-Mouse and Tom with each of us.
 Whoever we talk to in our brain that helps us out.
 Our Jimmeny Cricket, if you will.
 I remember my imaginary friends not as figments of my imagination, but as dear friends who will always be with me.
 When you're small, the imaginary adventures you have are as real as to you as your imaginary friends, and because everything is whimsical and magical at that time, and because anything seems possible, the lines of reality and imagination blur together.

 So, while Lady-Mouse and Tom aren't regular dinner party guests of mine, or just because I don't see their little car on the road next to me, I think it's important to keep them close by, just to remind myself to see all the little magical things every day brings - Imaginary and real.